asandova/Manga-Desktop-Reader/README.md

 * **Browser Version** - Specifies the version number of your normal Webbrowser already installed in your system
 * **Browser** - Specifies the target browser to use.

 * **UI** - This application allows for some customization for its interface.
-This is done by template files for both tkinter and gtk.
+This is done with template files for both tkinter and gtk.
 The template files for GTK have the file extention ".glade" and tkinter ".ui".
-These are generate by glade and pygubu respectively.
+These are generate by Glade and Pygubu-designer respectively.
 * **Main** - is the path to the Main interface file without the extention for your given interface
 * **Viewer** - is the path to the Viewer interface file without the extention for your given interface (tkinter version currently doesn't support this option)

-### Run
-Download the apporpriate execuable for your system and run.

 ## Version